Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Environments

 Here, $\boldsymbol{\sigma}$ is the Cauchy stress tensor, $\boldsymbol{n}$ the unit normal vector at the cylinder surface $S$ pointing into the fluid, and $\boldsymbol{e}_x = (1, 0, 0)$ and $\boldsymbol{e}_y = (0, 1, 0)$ the normal vectors along the $x$ and $y$ directions, respectively.
 In the MARL case, individual agent rewards are computed as $r_t^i = \beta \, r_t^{i,\mathrm{local}} + (1 - \beta)\, r_t^{\mathrm{global}}$.
 Local rewards are computed over the cylinder segment controlled by agent $i$, whereas the global reward is computed for the full cylinder.
 The local reward weight $\beta$ defines the impact of the local rewards and is set to $0.8$ following \citet{suarez-ce25}.

 \paragraph{Actuation} Our 2D setups are based on jet actuators with a parabolic profile~\cite{rabault-jfm19} and cylinder rotation~\cite{tokarev-energies20} with a maximum absolute value of $\overline{U}$ for the jet and rotation velocity, respectively.
-We further extend the jet actuation setup to 3D following a setup similar to previous work~\cite{suarez-ce25}.
-Additionally, as proposed by~\citet{rabault-jfm19}, the action is smoothed over time using \mbox{$c_{s} = c_{s-1} + \alpha (a_t - c_{s-1})$}, where $c_s$ denotes the applied control value at simulation sub-step $s$ given the current action $a_t$ at episode step $t$ and previous control step $c_{s-1}$.
+We further extend the jet actuation setup to 3D, following a setup similar to previous work~\cite{suarez-ce25}.
+Additionally, as proposed by~\citet{rabault-jfm19}, the action is smoothed over time using \mbox{$c_{s} = c_{s-1} + \alpha (a_t - c_{s-1})$}, where $c_s$ denotes the applied control value at simulation sub-step $s$ given the current action $a_t$ at episode step $t$ and previous control step $c_{s-1}$, and smoothing parameter $\alpha$ set to $0.1$.

 \paragraph{Observations} Observations consist of vertical and horizontal velocity components at the sensor locations indicated in Figure~\ref{fig:app:envs:cylinder}.
 In 3D, the observations also include the spanwise velocity component.
 To enable transfer from 2D to 3D, the number of sensor planes as well as the included velocity components can be set to match the 2D observations.